Savitri (actress): 1956-70: Golden Era and status of "Mahanati"

 Her performance in the 1957 film Mayabazar skyrocketed her to stardom.
+In the film, she plays Sasirekha, the daughter of Balarama and Revathi.
+At the Telugu Film Industry Vajrotsavam(2007), ANR praised Savitri as 'another hero, who is not a man'.
+Her seamless mimicry of S.V.
+Ranga Rao's gestures and expressions made her a household name.
 She later went on to become the highest-paid and most sought-after South-Indian actress of her generation.
-Savitri was known for her hospitality, philanthropic gestures, and love of buying property and jewelry, but she kept little control of her spending.
-Ganesan continued to philander and she was susceptible to favoring hangers-on with her largesse.
-In 1960, she received special mention from Rashtrapathi for her performance in the Telugu film Chivaraku Migiledi.
-In 1963, she starred in Nartanasala (1963), featured at the Afro-Asian Film Festival in Jakarta.
+Savitri was known for her hospitality, philanthropic gestures, and love of buying property and jewellery, but she kept little control of her spending.
+Ganesan continued to philander and she was susceptible to favouring hangers-on with her largesse.
+In 1960, she received special mention from Rashtrapathi for her performance in the Telugu film Chivaraku Migiledi, in which she played the role of a nurse suffering from psychological trauma.
+In 1962, Savitri starred in Gundamma Katha alongside N.T.Rama Rao, ANR, Jamuna and Suryakantham.
+In 1963, she starred in Nartanasala (1963) as Draupadi, which featured at the Afro-Asian Film Festival in Jakarta.
 In 1968, she produced and directed the Telugu film Chinnari Papalu, for which she received the state Nandi Award for Best Feature Film(Silver).

+Savitri directed movies in both Telugu and Tamil including Matru Devata (1969) and Kuzhandhai Ullam (1969).
+Savitri also left a mark in Bollywood, starring in movies like Ghar Basake Dekho (1963) and Bahut Din Huwe (1954), showing her versatility across linguistic barriers.

+1970-83: Financial Turbulences, Late Career and Decline

 Her career took a downturn in the late 1960s.
 Her properties were seized by tax officials in the 1970s and she turned to act in any film in her later years, while sycophants encouraged her to direct and produce films that were unsuccessful and financially draining.
-Among her few supporters during her financial troubles were Dasari Narayana Rao, who cast her in most of his films, such as Gorintaku (1979), and specifically made Devadasu Malli Puttadu (1978) as a movie for her.
+Among her few supporters during her financial troubles was Dasari Narayana Rao, who cast her in most of his films, such as Gorintaku (1979), and made the film Devadasu Malli Puttadu (1978) specifically for her.

 Savitri was also one of the top Tamil actresses of her era.
 She acted with major stalwarts, such as M.G.R, Sivaji Ganesan and mostly with her husband Gemini Ganesan.
-Her notable Tamil works include Vanangamudi,Amara Deepam,Kalathur Kannamma (1959), Pasamalar (1961), Pava Mannippu (1961), Paarthal Pasi Theerum (1962), Konjum Salangai (1962), Karpagam (1963), Karnan (1963), Kai Koduttha Dheivam, Navarathri (1964), Vettaikkaran (1964) and Thiruvilaiyadal (1965).
+Her notable Tamil works include Kalathur Kannamma (1959), Pasamalar (1961), Pava Mannippu (1961), Paarthal Pasi Theerum (1962), Karpagam (1963), Karnan (1963), Kai Koduttha Dheivam, Navarathri (1964) and Thiruvilaiyadal (1965).

 In 1958 Savitri was booked by M. G. Ramachandran for his second directorial venture Ponniyin Selvan.
 One of the first screen adaptations of Kalki Krishnamurthy's Ponniyin Selvan, the film had a huge ensemble cast consisting of Vyjayanthimala, Padmini, Gemini Ganesan, Saroja Devi, M. N. Rajam and Nagesh.
 In the film, she was given the role of Poonguzhali and the wife of Senthan Amuthan.
 However, in mid-1958 the film was shelved for unknown reasons.